sefanja/CapabilityValidator/README.md

 ```

 ### 1. jArchi script installation
-To use the `validator.ajs` script inside Archi:
+To use the `validator.js` script inside Archi:
 1. Open Archi
 2. Go to `Scripts → Scripts Manager`, and click **New Archi Script**
-3. Name the new script `CapabilityValidator`
+3. Name the new script `CapabilityValidator.ajs`
 4. In the script editor, paste the following line (adjust the path if needed):
 	```javascript
       load("C:\\Users\\YourName\\Downloads\\CapabilityValidator\\validator.js");